Clarity Engine

 ## Just ask!

-To start using the Clarity Engine in Zenlytic, navigate to Zoë (the chat interface in Zenlytic) and simply ask her a question.
+To start using Zoë, navigate to the chat interface and simply ask her a question.
 If you're unsure where to begin, ask what data she has access to, or request a good follow-up question based on your prior analysis within the conversation.

 Note: Providing more context about the task you're trying to accomplish, your team, and job title will make Zoë even more helpful.

 You can ask Zoë specific questions (e.g. "Show me sales YTD compared to the prior YTD, broken out by product type") or general ones (e.g. "I don't really know what I want to see, but tell me about channel and campaign performance").
-The Clarity Engine handles both types of questions, and Zoë will ask follow-up questions when she is unable to make reasonable assumptions about your intent.
+Zoë handles both, and will ask follow-up questions when she can't make reasonable assumptions about your intent.

 The chat interface includes several interactive elements: